Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter014-draft2.md

 "There," she said, pointing toward the treeline where the air seemed to shimmer with heat that had nothing to do with temperature.
 "Whatever's doing this is in those woods."

-The walk to the forest felt longer than it should have, each step taking them further from the broken normalcy of the village and closer to something that made Lin's skin crawl with anticipation.
-The forest entrance loomed before them like a mouth full of broken teeth, and as they approached, Lin saw they weren't alone.

-Dozens of spirits clustered around the treeline, but these weren't the peaceful woodland sprites she'd expected.
+The forest entrance loomed before them like a mouth full of broken teeth.
+As they approached, Lin saw they weren't alone—dozens of spirits clustered around the treeline, but these weren't the peaceful woodland sprites she'd expected.
 Their small bodies pressed together in desperate huddles, chittering warnings in voices like glass breaking against stone.

 "Turn back!
 Turn back!"
 A tuckling burst from behind a tree trunk, its bark-skin mottled with stress patterns that looked like infected wounds.
 "Great hunger wakes!
 Old promises break!
 No passage for warm-bloods!"